-Harvest season is the time of year when we all enjoy fruits and vegetables at the peak of freshness.
+Harvest season is the time of year when we all enjoy vegetables and fruits at the peak of freshness.
 At The Idaho Foodbank, harvest reminds us of the value of fresh produce in living a healthy life, as well as the generosity of our Idaho growers.
-Over one-third of the food we provided in fiscal year 2021 were fruits and vegetables.
+Fruits and vegetables made up 39perscent of the food we provided in fiscal year (FY) 2023.

-From cherries and apricots to zucchini and plums, the fresh bounty from this year’s harvest will be shared with all Idahoans, including those who need a helping hand.
+From asparagus to zucchini and everything in between, the fresh bounty from this year’s harvest will be shared with all Idahoans, including those who need a helping hand.